 The Resource provides information for educational leaders in all service types in all states and territories.
 It is not intended to be read from cover to cover – rather, it has been designed as a resource that can be referred to as needed.

 The Resource has been designed as an online PDF document and will be updated as required.
-Hard copies of The Educational Leader Resource will be available for purchase soon.
-For updates about the Resource and the availability of hard copies, subscribe to the ACECQA Newsletter.
+For updates about the Resource, subscribe to the ACECQA Newsletter.